WorldDownTown/Blog-Posts/swift_posts/swift_2_2_generators/sequential_fun.md

 let cnt = mySet.map { Int($0.characters.count) } //[14, 15, 13, 12, 31, 14]
 mySet.filter { $0.characters.first != "A"} //["Petty Parrot", "North American Reckless Raccoon"]
 ```

+One of the key things to remember when writing functions that produce generators is that once a Generator is done, its done.
+No way to revive it so the only thing you can do is call the generate function again to produce a new one, or else your calling code will just get nil on the first run and pass right through.

+#Limiting